claw-project/organization-goverance/README.md

 building blocks.

 ### Principals
-* **claw-compiler** is an open, inclusive, and tolerant community of people working together to build a
+* **claw-project** is an open, inclusive, and tolerant community of people working together to build open-source softwares.
 * We value diversity of individuals and opinions, and seek to operate on consensus whenever possible.
 * We strive to maintain a welcoming, including, and harassment-free environment